 To be honest, I tried different tactics for not getting it wet but the best advice I can give is to not faff around and put the tent up quickly.
 On the day I tried to put the rainfly over the top whilst pitching the inner, it literally took me twice as long to put the Hubba up!

 Overall Thoughts on the MSR Hubba NX 1

-My main concerns beforehand were the fact that it was inner pitch first but after a few rainy camps, I soon realised this wasn’t a major issue because even if I got the tent up I was getting inside, soaking wet so it made little difference!
+My main concern beforehand was that it was inner pitch first but after a few rainy camps.
+I soon realised this wasn’t a major issue because even if I got the tent up I was getting inside, soaking wet so it made little difference!